Referencing and Linking to WAI Guidelines and Technical Documents

-While the technical specifications listed above will not change once they are completed, the supporting material that is advisory may be updated.
-WAI supporting technical material, called "W3C Working Group Notes", includes:
+While the standards listed above will not change once they are completed, most of the the supporting material that is advisory will be updated.
+Supporting technical material is usually published as "W3C Working Group Notes".
+This includes:

 - Techniques for WCAG http://www.w3.org/TR/WCAG-TECHS/

-The content at these URIs will change when the Notes are updated.
+The content at these URIs will change when they are updated.
 In most cases, you should not include numbers in these links, so that your links provide the latest information and best practices.

 Stable "dated URIs"

-In rare cases where you want to link to specific information in a Technique or other Note, not the latest information, use the dated URI that is listed at the top of the main Web page under "This version:".
+In rare cases when you want to link to specific information in a Technique or other Note, and not the latest information, use the "dated URI" that is listed at the top of the main web page under "This version:".
 For example: